tinacms/tina.io/content/docs/reference/types/rich-text.md

 ### Default values

-> Currently, if setting a default value for a rich-text field, you must provide the document AST.
+If setting a default value for a rich-text field, you must provide the document AST.
 See [example here](/docs/schema/#default-value-for-rich-text)